saifjishan/chatmeme/README.md

 2. The app will:
    - Analyze your request using Grok
    - Find relevant images
-   - Determine optimal composition with Groq
+   - Determine optimal composition with Llama3 8B
    - Create a professional meme
 3. Use the sidebar toggle to enable/disable background removal
 4. View your generated meme and chat history